 The feta cheese, dried cranberries and dressing add color, texture and amazing flavor.
 So tasty!

 I never know how my family will react to “just salad” for dinner.
 We’re used to more of a meat and potato style dinner.
 But we’re trying more meatless dinners and want to expand our horizon.
-My hubby’s gung ho and thoroughly enjoyed having this hardy kale, butternut squash and farro salad for dinner.
-My kids weren’t convinced.
-There were just too many textures in this salad for them to really enjoy it.
-That’s okay, at least they tried it.
+My hubby’s gung ho and thoroughly enjoyed having this hardy salad for dinner.
+My kids missed their pasta – at least they tried it.
+I’m sure they’ll grow into it!

 If you’re interested in more whole grain salads, here are some others on this website.
 You can easily switch the whole grain in any of these recipes.
 For gluten free options consider hulled oats, quinoa or buckwheat.